nathanbreitsch/torchmocks/README.md

 ```

 ## Status
 This is a work in progress and only a handful of torch modules have been mocked.
-Modules that have not been mocked will run their normal computation during the forward and backward pass.
+Modules that have not been mocked will run their normal computation during the forward pass.
+Autograd does not work yet, so any training code will fail.
+Fixing this is my top priority.
+I'm also exploring other ways to do shape inference in order to mock operations that don't appear in the module tree.
+Let me know if you have any ideas.